-And always remember, whenever you give your device to another party, make sure you follow the manufacturer’s directions for erasing the device’s memory.
+Always remember, whenever you give your device to another party, make sure you follow the manufacturer’s directions for erasing the device’s memory.
 You certainly don’t want a third party to have access to any personal information that was stored.

 Nonprofits such as Goodwill may accept used computers, phones, printers and other devices and find new homes for them.
 Some charities can accept a donation at any time, while others may have specific days on which they accept electronics.
 Check with your local center for details.

-4. Reuse it.
 If you have an old smart phone and Wi-Fi service at your home, you could use your device to surf the Internet when you’re not traveling.
 It’ll conserve the battery on your actual phone for when you leave the house.

 An old computer tablet that uses your at home Wi-Fi could become a portable device that plays your favorite music or video streaming service, a free portable MP3 and movie player for your kids, or a game center for your favorite games apps.
 In addition, apps for your smart phone can let you make Wi-Fi calls and texts without the need for a data plan.